 - Approve the corporation’s Business Principles and any material changes to such principles.

-- Receive reports from management regarding significant conduct issues and any related employee actions, including compensation actions.
+- Periodically review the corporation’s culture including review of thematic feedback from employees and cultural initiatives, and review reports from management regarding significant conduct issues and any related employee actions, including but not limited to compensation actions.

 - Review, at least annually, the Committee's charter and recommend any proposed changes to the Board for approval.
 The Compensation & Management Development Committee shall prepare, and report to the Board the results of, an annual performance evaluation of the Committee, which shall compare the performance of the Committee with the requirements of this charter.

 - The Committee has full and complete authority to act for and on behalf of the Firm’s national bank subsidiaries (the “Banks”) in the exercise of the Compensation & Management Development Committee responsibilities of the Banks, pursuant to authority granted to the Committee by the By-laws of the Banks and by the Board of Directors of JPMorgan Chase & Co.
 In furtherance of such responsibilities, the Committee has a duty to seek to preserve the safety and soundness of the Banks and exercises its oversight of Banks’ Compensation & Management Development Committee matters with the understanding that the Banks’ interests are not to be subordinated to the interests of the parent holding company in a way as to jeopardize the safety and soundness of the Banks.